- all-purpose (plain) flour 2 and 3/4 cups

 - Orange juice 1-2 tablespoons fresh

-This cake teams the classic tastes of cranberries and orange within a moist and delicious sponge.
+Cranberry Orange Bundt Cake teams the classic tastes of cranberries and orange within a moist and delicious sponge.

 It’s not too difficult to make, and it looks beautiful when taken out of the bundt tin and drizzled with the orange-flavor glaze.
 You can really taste the juicy cranberries and the hint of orange in each bite – you’ll have trouble stopping after just one piece!

 How to make cranberry orange bundt cake

 Let's find out how to make cranberry orange bundt cake step by step.

 Make the cake

 Preheat oven to 350°F/160C fan/gas mark 4.
 In a large mixing bowl, whisk together the flour, baking powder, baking soda, and salt.
 Set aside.